ThatRandomPerson/randomizer/README.md

 A javascript random number generator for learning and use in future projects.

-Now available on Ubuntu Touch!
+Now available on Ubuntu Phone!